 Spending the night?
 For a luxury option, ideal for one or two people looking for an elegant experience with a chance of pampering, the Senator Inn and Spa (284 Western Ave.) is the place to go.
 The hotel features a full-service spa, fitness facilities and more.

-For family-friendly lodging, there are many, many options conveniently located near the highway, Augusta Civics Center and other locations including the Hampton Inn (388 Western Ave.), Homewood Suites by Hilton Augusta (377 Western Ave.) and Quality Inn & Suites Evergreen (65 Whitten Road).
+For family-friendly lodging, there are many, many options conveniently located near the highway, Augusta Civic Center and other locations including the Hampton Inn (388 Western Ave.), Homewood Suites by Hilton Augusta (377 Western Ave.) and Quality Inn & Suites Evergreen (65 Whitten Road).

 The food.
 Augusta’s array of locally owned restaurants and eateries is worth exploring.
 Red Curry is my top pick, but my little New Yorker heart also adores Bagel Mainea.